 Human activities, writing included, have constraints – limiting factors – that impact your work and the result.
 The writing process and ideas are yours, but you can improve how you do it with our project management platform.

 Let’s make it simple.
 Four words: Quality, Time, Cost, Scope.

-The quality of your writing is the most important constraint and all the others are affecting it.
+The quality of your writing is the most important constraint, and all the others are affecting it.
 To assure quality is met, you need to follow planned and systematic activities in your writing.

 Time is a priceless and finite resource.
 Our research into increasing writing efficiency combined with your wisdom and previous writing performance will empower you to use the daily Kanban planning to stick with your deadline.

-The cost of a book is composed of the value of your work hours put into research, planning, writing, creating eBooks as well as the price of editing, publishing, and marketing.
+The cost of a book is the value of your work hours put into research, planning, writing, creating eBooks as well as the price of editing, publishing, and marketing.
 We will get to all of this, but for now we can offer you the tools to get your book ready from idea to ePub for a price starting from $6.75 per month (paid annually).

 The scope of your project is to write a book.
 All the work you put into it must be optimized as much as possible.
 It is helpful to have analytics and project management tools that will help to decide what is and what shouldn’t be part of your daily writing.

 You can create your book project from scratch or use a template.
 Set your planned Start Date and Finish Date to activate the project management features.

 This is when your idea grows into something different.
 As Larry Brooks says in Story Engineering: “A concept, it could be said — and it should be viewed this way — is something that asks a question.
 The answer to the question is your story.
 A premise is a concept that has brought character into the mix.”